-This is pre-order of a limited-edition watch of just 50 pieces produced worldwide, with Peter Jackson having 1 of these 50.
-Delivery is expected to commence in late June.
+This is a limited-edition watch of just 50 pieces produced worldwide, with Peter Jackson having 1 of these 50.

 We are delighted to share with you arguably the most beautiful watch ever produced by Oris.
 Along with the release of this watch comes the announcement of their continued partnership with the ‘Coral Restorations Foundation’; the world’s leading coral restoration organisation.
 A watch made from 18-carat gold and limited to just 50 numbered pieces worldwide, this timepiece will become an integral part of Oris’ history and a superb purchase for the sophisticated watch fan.

 Oris have built an amazing reputation for their divers’ watches, with the Aquis regularly being coveted for its handsome looks and superb quality build for a great price.
 This edition is the first time an Aquis has been produced in solid 18ct gold, but don’t be misguided, Oris has retained all the diver’s key features whilst using the precious metal.
 You can still expect the watch to be water resistant to 300 meters, feature a rotating bezel with ceramic insert, screw-in crown and crown protectors.

 The back of the watch showcases a specially etched emblem to represent the foundation and their work.
 The case back will also feature the watches individual limited-edition number.
 The other showpiece of this watch is the stunningly rich blue dial; a depiction of the body of water.
 The hands of the watch are also gold to continue the blue and gold theme throughout.

 Inside the case is Oris’ 798, base SW 330-1 GMT automatic movement that has an extra hand to time and additional 24-hours and date window.
 The watch has an added luxury feel with its navy leather strap that has a rubber coating for added protection.
 Presented in a special wooden display case this watch comes with a 3-year warranty.